Chemistry and Chemical Biology at UC Merced

 Erin Johnson's Journal of Chemical Physics paper discussing a new density functional theory model for dispersion interactions is named an Editor's choice article.

-Chemistry seminars are held on Fridays, from 2:30 to 3:30 pm, in COB 267.
-Our seminars will resume after the holidays starting on January 24th.
+Chemistry seminars are held on Fridays, from 3:00 to 4:00 pm, in COB 267.
+Our seminars will resume after the summer starting on September 5.